joncooknmsu/IglooScore/README.md

 In this section you must create tests that satisfy various levels of control flow coverage.
-Your test classes must be named "WBCFIS1" and "WBCFIS2" for the respective tests for the two classes under test.
-Your test classes must have tests ordered in the code from the top to bottom of the file according to the following criteria:
+Your test classes must be named "WBIS1" and "WBIS2" for the respective tests for the two classes under test.

-1. The first set of tests must accomplish full statement coverage;
-2. Then added to those (going down in the file), any extra tests (if any) to acheive full branch/decision coverage;
-3. Then added to those, any extra tests (if any) that are needed to acheive full condition coverage.

-Each step should be marked clearly using comments in your test class.
+Your starting point for coverage is the coverage you are already achieving on your black box tests.
+Now, into your test classes add ONLY those test cases that are needed to achieve 100% condition coverage (again, ignoring main()).

+Each test must be clearly commented with the reason it is being added (i.e., what coverage point it is addressing).
 Since the two classes under test are implemented quite differently, it is doubtful that your two test classes will contain the same exact set of tests.

-## Section 3: White box data flow testing
+## (OLD -- DO NOT DO!)
+Section 3: White box data flow testing

 White box data flow testing is geared towards testing the possible data flows in the program rather than looking at